 • Testing

-Delmeco’s responsibility for this project was to rebuild, implement, test, and deliver the new crane control system fully operational.
+Delmeco’s responsibility within this project was the modification, implementation, testing and successful delivery of the new crane control system.

-Client: Century Aluminum is a producer of primary aluminum, with facilities in the United States, Iceland, and the Netherlands, employing over 1,500 people worldwide.
-One of the products manufactured at the Netherlands facility is anodes.
-Anodes are carbon blocks used as conductors in the electrolysis process for aluminum production.
+Century Aluminum is a producer of primary aluminium.
+The company operates facilities in the United States, Iceland and the Netherlands and employs more than 1,500 people worldwide.
+One of the products manufactured by Century in the Netherlands is anodes.
+Anodes are carbon blocks used as current conductors in the electrolysis process for aluminium production.